adaapp/primers-portfolio-jamesspencer19/README.md

 I first created this program by directly returning the outcome of the password complexity checker, however after reading the brief I realised that I was unable to return a "String" as my function may need to be used with other languages.
 So I then changed this to return a numeric value which is then converted to the password strength.

 ### Primer 4 - Employee List Removal
-Primer 3 required me to create a C++ program that displays a list of employee names.
+Primer 3 required me to create a program that displays a list of employee names.
 Once finished, I needed to prompt the user for an employee name and remove it for the list and then display the remaining names, each on its own line.
 To complete this challenge I broke the task down into the following steps:
 * Create a vector containing the employees that are part of the list.
 * Display the employee names to the user with the amount of employees in the list.